alexch/codelikethis/public/lessons/www/http.md

 HTTP is a protocol that allows clients to communicate with web servers, and is a primary underlying infrastructure of the Internet.
 The two most common HTTP methods are:

-* GET
+* `GET`
-* POST
+* `POST`

-When a URL is inputted, the browser sends a GET request to a web server.
-When a form is submitted on a website, a POST request is submitted, and the browser hands off the form data to be handled by the web server.
+When a URL is inputted, the browser sends a `GET` request to a web server.
+When a form is submitted on a website, a `POST` request is submitted, and the browser hands off the form data to be handled by the web server.

-# DNS - How it works!
+# DNS

-* DNS stands for Domain Name System
+* DNS stands for Domain Name Service
 * This is a standardized way for a browser to know **where** your website lives.
 * Your browser communicates with a **nameserver**, which tells your browser the IP address of where the files for your website are located.
 * Information on your nameservers are known as **DNS Records**.

 ![DNS illustration](https://s.hswstatic.com/gif/dns-rev-1.gif "DNS Illustration")

 Remember, websites live at an **IP Address**.
 This is a string of numbers, (ex.
 70.42.251.42).
 A URL is simply a translation that provides humans with an easy way to remember where a website lives.
-It is important to remember however, not all websites can be accessed by their IP address.
-This can be due to security, or other reasons.

 # Other DNS Info